wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 Can we whittle it down more?
 Maybe!
 Who's going to figure out how?
 Who indeed, if not us! (nostriches!)

-## Proposed Roadmap: past, present, and future
+## My Proposed Roadmap: past, present, and future

 ✅ decentralized identity and messaging: PGP, 1991, Phil Zimmermann<br/>
 ✅ decentralized platforms: nostr<br/>